bakerag1/hugo-resume/README.md

 See the [exampleSite](./exampleSite/) directory for a working example.

 Simply import the module in your hugo config file and add your resume data file containing your details to your site's data directory

+## customization

+Customization can be done by adding a css file at `/static/css/custom-resume.css` containing changes to the classes defined in [resume.css](static/css/resume.css)